-Both haunted city tours I have been on were so much fun.
-It was not like a haunted house where people popped out to scare you and chainsaws chased you down an alley; instead, we walked around old parts of the cities as a guide told us old, scary stories about the buildings and residents.
+I have been on two haunted city tours and both were so much fun.
+It was not like a haunted house where people popped out to scare you; instead, a guide walked us around old parts of the city and told us old, scary stories about the buildings and residents.

 Organize a Kids’ Play Date